sknudsen/vis2021cph/index.md

 ## The Local and Virtual Program

-We provide a fully catered event with free registration.

-The satellite program will provide options for viewing the virtual IEEE VIS 2021 Program, 15.00-20.30 local time (CEST).
+The satellite program provides options for viewing the virtual IEEE VIS 2021 Program, 15.00-20.30 local time (CEST).

 In addition to the virtual program, the satellite program provides several opportunities to attend local events and to interact with other attendees.
 These are coordinated with the virtual program and directly precede it.
-The local events will build connections between local communities that share an interest in visualization and highlight the work going on in the greater Copenhagen area that relate to and offer opportunities for exciting visualization work.
+The local events aims to build connections between local communities that share an interest in visualization and highlight the work going on in the greater Copenhagen area that relate to and offer opportunities for exciting visualization work.

+We provide a highlevel overview below.
+For details and room allocation for the virtual tracks, please refer to [our program](./program).
 Make sure to also check out the virtual program at [IEEE VIS](http://ieeevis.org/).
-We will add details about room allocation for the virtual tracks at the conference over the next days.

-Please check back shortly for more information about the virtual program viewing options at our event.

 | Day       | M | Time slot   | Event                                                                          | Room                 |
 |:--------- |:- |:----------- |:------------------------------------------------------------------------------ |:-------------------- |